A Journey Into The Realm of Light

 Sony α7 III with 35-mm Full-Frame Image Sensor

-After months of tormenting thoughts and endless sleepless nights watching YouTube reviews and tutorials, Katerina finally gave an end to two of the most haunting dilemmas she ever faced:
+After months of tormenting thoughts and endless sleepless nights watching YouTube reviews and tutorials, I finally gave an end to two of the most haunting dilemmas I ever faced:

 1. DSLR or Mirrorless?

-At first, Katerina hated the idea of turning her back to DSLR cameras and entering the world of mirrorless technology.
-In the end, she saw the benefits of mirrorless cameras for travel photography: they’re way lighter and more compact than DSLR cameras.
+At first, I hated the idea of turning my back to DSLR cameras and entering the world of mirrorless technology.
+In the end, I saw the benefits of mirrorless cameras for travel photography.
+They’re way lighter and more compact than DSLR cameras.

 2. Nikon or Sony?

-Once she decided to upgrade to a full-frame mirrorless camera, another dilemma started messing with Katerina’s head.
-As a purist, she couldn’t imagine investing in any other camera brand than Nikon.
-However, after much thought, she succumbed to the siren call of the dark side and went for a Sony instead.
-She’s happy she did so and never looked back ever since.
+Once I decided to upgrade to a full-frame mirrorless camera, another dilemma started messing with my head.
+As a purist, I couldn’t imagine investing in any other camera brand than Nikon.
+However, after much thought, I succumbed to the siren call of the dark side and went for a Sony instead.
+I’m happy I did so and never looked back ever since.

-Featuring 4K video, fantastic focusing and impressive battery-life, Katerina chose the Sony α7 III for being one of the best travel photography cameras in her budget for both photography and video.
+Featuring 4K video, fantastic focusing and impressive battery-life, the Sony α7 III is the camera I chose for being one of the best travel photography cameras in my budget for both photography and video.

 - Camera Lens: